Adityagurung/the-football-pundits/README.md

 ---

-To achieve the project objectives, we have built a complete end-to-end data pipeline.
+To achieve the project objectives, I have built a complete end-to-end data pipeline.
 The pipeline begins with raw football data sourced from Kaggle (originally scraped from Transfermarkt) and culminates in a Power BI dashboard designed to deliver actionable insights on players, teams, and leagues.

 ## ⚙️ [Tools/ Resources Used](#tools-resources-used)